 The function of the skirting board is inherently practical - to protect the wall from getting marked or damaged by shoes and boots, luggage, vacuum cleaners and mops.
 For this reason they are also sometimes called kickboards.
-And as can be seen in this image, using a darker colour rather than painting them in white helps them look cleaner and smarter for longer.
+And as can be seen in this image, using a darker colour rather than painting them in white helps them appear cleaner and smarter for longer.

 Do you need tall skirting boards?

 Tall skirting can be very attractive, enhancing the décor of the room as it acts as a large surface on which decorative elements can be included such as curves and ridges.
 Tall skirting boards can be more decorative than shorter ones just because of the sheer surface area they occupy.
 Add in the fact that it also provides a larger surface area to paint and it really becomes an important decorative feature.
-Using a tall skirting board also gives you the opportunity to use a large and more decorative architrave around your windows and doors which again adds balance and structure to your room.
+Using a tall skirting board also gives you the opportunity to use a large and more decorative Victorian architrave around your windows and doors which again adds balance and structure to your room.

 Short skirting boards tend to be in the region of up to 10cm high and these would only be suitable for modern houses with low ceilings of around 7-8 feet.
 The shorter of the Victorian style skirting boards are around 117mm, with 168-192mm the skirting typically used in the smaller Victorian rooms with ceilings that are not especially high.
 The typical large proportioned Victorian room would ideally require skirting in the range of 215mm up to the very tall skirting boards of 300mm in height.